 Majors and Minors

-As a math major, you’ll get a broad education in both theoretical and applied mathematics.
+As a mathematics major, you’ll get a broad education in both theoretical and applied mathematics.
 You’ll also gain the scientific knowledge and the problem-solving, computing, and communication skills critical to a successful career.

-Our Biomath major blends math, biology, and computer science.
+Our biomathematics major blends mathematics, biology, and computer science.
 It's truly a major designed for the complex analysis at the heart of today's most exciting advances in biological and medical science.

 We get a lot of attention from the faculty and they really know their stuff.

 Actuaries analyze the financial costs of risk and uncertainty, using mathematics, statistics, and financial theory to assess the probability that an event will occur.
 They help clients develop policies that minimize the cost of that risk.
 Actuaries’ largely work in the insurance industry.
 Their median annual wage was $97,070 in 2015. – U.S. Bureau of Labor Statistics